Recently wandering around on a Facebook group I belong to, I saw someone ask the question: How do I buy my first handgun?”

 Things that you need to be aware of, is size VS capacity.
 Meaning, are you looking for the ultimate in concealability?
 If so, it may come at the cost of higher capacity.

 This isn’t as true as it once was, considering that some guns, like the SIG P365 have a capacity of a much bigger gun in such a small package.
-Still, the largest 365 magazine holds 12 rounds of ammo.

-No slouch by any stretch, but I have midsize guns that I can conceal on my body that hold 16 rounds.
+The above gun is no slouch by any stretch, but I have midsize guns that I can conceal on my body that hold 16 rounds.
 If we’re going at it from a capacity-only standpoint, the 16 round gun that I can still conceal is the best bet.

 To start, I believe that it’s better to learn how to shoot a handgun that’s a bit bigger in terms of grip size.
 The reason why I say that, is because it offers you more to hold on to when you’re learning how to handle the recoil.